bluefeet3/Personal-Vault/Bloch Theory.md

 Electrons may be [[Difraction|diffracted]] or [[Scattering|scattered]] by the crystal.
 The electron has equal probability of scattering to the right or left and hence the **wavefunction forms a standing wave**.

 ##### Electron Probability Density
-Physically, $\rho(+)$ corresponds to electrons pilling-up at the positive ions where the potential energy is lower than for the traveling wave - this is known as **bonding**.
+Physically, $\rho(+)$ corresponds to electrons pilling-up at the positive ions where the potential energy is lower than for the travelling wave - this is known as **bonding**.
 $$\rho(+) = |\psi(+)|^2 \propto cos^2\left(\frac{\pi x}{a}\right)$$
 **Anti-Bonding** potential higher
 $$\rho(-) = |\psi(-)|^2 \propto sin^2\left(\frac{\pi x}{a}\right)$$